-When it comes to proper dental health, practicing ideal hygiene and regularly seeing your dentist are two of the best ways to prevent conditions like tooth decay, infections, and gum disease.
+When it comes to proper dental health, practicing ideal hygiene, and regularly seeing your dentist are two of the best ways to prevent conditions like tooth decay, infections, and gum disease.
 Dental issues impact people of all ages.
-50% of adolescents have tooth decay and 25% of all seniors have no natural teeth.
+Fifty percent of adolescents have tooth decay, and twenty-five percent of all seniors have no natural teeth.
 In 2010, more than 2 million Americans visited an emergency room because of a dental problem, which demonstrates the importance of regular dental care.

 What Causes Teeth to Shift?

 Practicing optimal oral hygiene may not be enough to prevent teeth from shifting.
-Seeing your dentist at least once a year is an important way to learn how to stop teeth shifting.
+Seeing your Splendid Dental Bellaire dentist at least once a year is an important way to learn how to stop teeth shifting.
 Your dentist can identify signs of misalignment and provide suggestions for how to address it.

 Some of the most common causes of teeth shifting include: